Suyash018/Auto-Reels-generator-from-news/README.md

 I have used krutim and it is working wonders.
 Still waiting for a good Indian TTS model.

 **UPDATE**

-Sarvam Launched its own TTS models will use it and update the code.
+Sarvam Launched its own TTS models.

 # Open Soirce